MarcinBinkowski/BrowsingAutomation/README.md

   - [ ] change phone number if it exceeds max accounts per phone number.
   - [ ] rewrite code without using time.sleep()
   - [ ] write console script for getting data from database
+  - possibly find a workaround for ip bans (tor?)